|

 my private feelings - feelings of a guy standing and banging with his head

+against the wall."
 Even though Prague is a city rich in galleries and

 exhibitions, sometimes it seems that the strong tradition of classical art